pyaf/allauthproject/README.md

-#AllauthProject
+# AllauthProject

 A ready-made project for social logins with custom user model.

 ## Features

-- Login with Facebook, Google+, Twitter.
+- Login with Facebook, Google+.
 - Custom User model.

 ## How to Use